Starting Price: £165.00Price excludes VAT

-This one-day course focuses on understanding, and developing, the skills of drafting Particulars of Claim and Defences, in the context of a commercial contract dispute.
+This course focuses on understanding and developing the skills of drafting Particulars of Claim and Defences in the context of a commercial contract dispute.

 It seeks to assist those who draft themselves and/or those who wish to better understand claims and defences drafted by others, so that they may more confidently react to opponents’ pleadings and explain these statements of case to their clients.